 In any case, my own preferences and positions should only mean so much to the ways that others choose to engage with the internet.
 Who am I to say that people shouldn't have a nudist gamer voice chat channel, this critique notwithstanding?
 Who am I to say that, uh, people shouldn't be each others' “virtual shower buddies”?

 I should mention that, a few weeks ago, I was, quite apropos of nothing, made into a moderator of the mostly defunct subreddit r/anarcho_naturism, presumably because I recently posted a link to this blog there, been very clear about the fact that I am an anarchist, and the other moderator, whose flair is “anarcho-naturist”, is also a moderator of the significantly more active subreddit r/naturism, so it's fine to concede me that turf.
-Alas, in part because I am not a naturist, and in part because I am really not okay with giving the corporate internet my attention for many reasons, it's not a particularly appealing bit of turf to own.
+Alas, in part because I am not a naturist, but a comfortist – and in part because I am really not okay with giving the corporate internet my attention for many reasons – it's not a particularly appealing bit of digital turf for me to own.

 With respect to this project and its concerns – namely, articulating a specifically anarchist practice, philosophy, and sensibility of nudism (as anarcho-naturism once did, and which I hope either nudism-comfortism and/or anarcho-comfortism will be able to do going forward) – it seems useful to have some kind of space where other people can talk about the ideas, start to lead their own conversations (for instance, on topics I know less about, or about which I am less confident I have anything useful to say), and otherwise just build up some hype and/or leave me comments that encourage me to write more.
 I suppose r/anarcho_naturism could serve as such a space, but I much prefer raddle.me, which is run by an anarchist whose politics, as far as I can tell, I like.
 I also like a lot of the other users!